llmdeveloper47/Qwen-Qwen2.5-0.5B-Instruct-Finetuning-Review-Classification/README.md

 ## Creating Train / Eval / Split
+ - Create a dataset folder to save the dataset
-Refer to the dataset_analysis.ipynb notebook to load the dataset and split it into Train / Eval / Test Datasets
+ - Refer to the dataset_analysis.ipynb notebook under src/experiment/ to load the dataset and split it into Train / Eval / Test Datasets

 ## Converting to Huggingface Format and Uploding to Hub
 Refer to src/scripts/convert_to_huggingface_dataset.py script to load the locally saved datasets and push to hub ( make sure to create a repository , or just download the dataset from the hub repo provided)